Director, University Singers

 ABOUT

-Dr. Laiño completed his D.M.A. in Choral Conducting at the University of Maryland, College Park (2015).
-He earned his M.F.A in Choral Conducting (2009), and B.A. in Voice/Music (2006) at the University of California, Irvine.
+Dr. Laiño holds a D.M.A. in Choral Conducting from the University of Maryland, an M.F.A. in Choral Conducting from the University of California, Irvine, and a B.A. in Voice/Music from UCI.